With summer coming to an end in Bloomfield, now is a good time to get a head start on air conditioner maintenance.

 2. Clean the Outside

-Then run the vacuum to cautiously clean the metallic fins.
-These components are also called as condenser coils and divert heat away from your system.
+Then turn on the vacuum to cautiously clean the metallic fins.
+These parts are also referred to as condenser coils and transfer heat away from your system.

-You need to be considerate of these delicate coils.
-Warped or crumpled fins can influence efficiency.
+You need to be considerate of these fragile coils.
+Warped or crushed fins can influence efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten warped fins.
-You can also use a fin comb from an appliance parts retailer.
-A pro from Stanford Heating & Cooling should fix severe damage.
+Use a butter knife to adjust warped fins.
+You can also buy a fin comb from an appliance part website.
+A pro from Stanford Heating & Cooling should handle extensive damage.

 4. Clean the Inside

-After taking out the fan, dig out leaves and other yard litter.
-Then clean the inside of the system with a wet cloth.
+After extracting the fan, fish out leaves and other yard litter.
+Then clean the inside of the system with a wet sponge.

-The only coil cleaner you should use is water.
-Use light pressure from a hose nozzle to clean the fins, showering water from the inside out.
-Reinstall the fan once you’re done.
+The only coil cleaner you have to have is water.
+Use slight pressure from a hose nozzle to clean the fins, spraying water from the inside out.
+Put the fan back in once you’re completed.

 5. Test Your Air Conditioner

-You can now restore power and turn your air conditioner back on.
-If it’s not operating correctly, contact us a call at 812-825-8695.
+Now it’s time to restore power and turn your air conditioner back on.
+If it’s not operating properly, reach out to us a call at 812-825-8695.

 Related: Air Conditioner Service: Pay a Little Now, Save Later